Officials ID Long Beach Fire Captain Killed in the Line of Duty as Father of 2, Department Veteran

 The second, Firefighter Ernesto Torres, was discharged from the hospital late Monday morning and is expected to make a full recovery, Heflin said.
 Torres is about 35 years old and has been with the department more than 10 years, according to Duree.

-A civilian was also wounded.
-That person was in surgery and in critical condition, authorities said.
+An elderly man, who is a resident at the building, was also wounded.
+He was listed in stable but critical condition, authorities said.

 Officials were originally called to the scene around 3:50 a.m. to put out a fire, but then residents reported they had heard some sort of explosion and could smell gasoline.
 The building's occupants were told to shelter in place.